-As can be seen from the pattern of the thin black lines in Figure 10, the Lagrangian $\Omega$ values of a sample of loopers located within the ring core (4 of the total 9 loopers are shown) follow the temporal changes of the Eulerian $\zeta/2$ very well, especially in correspondence to the increase in vorticity between day 140 and 160.
+As it can be seen from the pattern of the thin black lines in Fig. 10, the Lagrangian $\Omega$ values of a sample of loopers located within the ring's core (4 of the total 9 loopers are shown) follow the temporal changes of the Eulerian $\zeta/2$ very well, especially in correspondence of the raise in vorticity between day 140 and 160.

-Qualitatively similar results are found for ring 05A-B, except that in this case the situation is complicated by the occurrence of a major interaction between the ring and the Gulf Stream that introduces substantial variations in the ring structure.
-Ring 05A starts affecting the region's eastern cell at day 180 and migrates westward during the subsequent 2 months before a temporary merging with the Stream takes place.
-The vortex loses its coherence for a number of days, only to reappear as ring 05B, slightly weaker than before, southwestward of its latest location.
+Qualitatively similar results are found for ring 05A-B, except that in this case the situation is complicated by the occurrence of a major interaction between the ring and the Gulf Stream which introduces substantial variations in the ring's structure.
+Ring 05A starts affecting the region eastern cell at day 180, it migrates westward during the subsequent 2 months before a temporary merging with the Stream takes place.
+The vortex loses its coherence for a number of days, only to reappear, as ring 05B and slightly weaker than before, south-westward of its latest location.
 The ring then continues translating westward in the RINGS western cell.